emilchr/jamming/README.md

 **Audio preview**

-An audio preview is avalible for the songs that has a preview url.
+An audio preview is available for the songs that has a preview url.

 ## Functions
 ### App.js